tanya-jp/lab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 We are looking for post-docs, graduate students and a full time research assistant to work on multiple projects.
-For more details, check out the projects with open positions.
+For more details, check out the featured projects with open positions.

 {% include tags.html tags="open positions, software, speech perception" %}